ramanahacker007/Ramana_aerele/README.md

 # Ramana_aerele_project.

-I used mysql for this project.
+I used mysql and flask for this project databse connection.

 Frontend: Html & Css